Windows CMD Commands: Mastering the Command Prompt

 hostname CMD output

-The command does not have options, and providing any additional parameters throws an error.
+The command does not have options, and providing additional parameters results in an error.
 The hostname command is available for systems with TCP/IP installed on a network adapter.

 The syntax for the command is: